thwilson3/hardwired-vscode-theme/README.md

 # Hardwired - Dark Neon Theme Pack

-## Set of four high contrast monochromatic dark themes.
+Set of four high contrast monochromatic dark vscode themes.

+Feel free to follow my work on [Github](https://github.com/thwilson3) where I may or may not be making more themes.

+Thanks for checking these out!

 * ## Arctic Blue
 !["Arctic Blue Screenshot"](./assets/hardwired-arctic.png)